-For baseball and softball players, there are few choices as important as choosing the right bat.
+For baseball and softball players, one of the most essential things to do is choose the right bat.
 Even just focusing on wood bats—as we at Phoenix are known to do—the options are more numerous than you might expect.
+Many factors go into the decision, including type of wood, size, and batting style.
 Who would have thought that there are so many different ways to hit a ball with a stick?
-Don’t worry, though; we have you covered with this quick reference guide to the wide world of wood bats.
+Below, we have a quick reference guide to the wide world of wood bats.
 We’ve broken it down by wood type and hitting style.

 Types of Wood

-The history of the wood bat is as interesting as it is long, but in the modern game, there are three types of wood used for most baseball bats: maple, ash and birch.
+The history of the wood bat goes way back to the mid 1800's and varied in types of wood.
+But in the modern game, there are three types of wood used for most baseball bats: maple, ash and birch.
 Each wood type has its own advantages and drawbacks when it comes to slapping baseballs around, and different players like different types of bats depending on their hitting style and preferences.

 We have offered up a more detailed breakdown of each of these bats in our “What’s in the Wood?” series, but this quick breakdown will give you an idea of what you want to look for in a bat.